JaciBrunning/DellIPMIFanCtrl/README.md

 The service name is `fanctrl`, and can be managed through the usual suspects of systemctl, journalctl and the like.

+You can change the fan profile by editing `fanctrl.rb`

 ## Run (without systemd)
 You will have to run the script manually.
 You can run `ruby fanctrl.rb` in a cron-job or something similar.